Ikaleio/LiteLoaderQQNT-Markdown/docs/dev/renderer.md

-Markdwon rendering task has been moved to Renderer process.
+Markdown rendering task has been moved to Renderer process.

-# Development
+# Introduction

-## Bundling
+## Bundling Using Webpack

-All code in Renderer process has been bundled to `dist/renderer.js` using `webpack`.
-To ensure that users can start using this extension directly after executing `git clone`, this bundled file should be included in `git`.
+All markdown rendering business is inside Renderer Process currently, and all code in Renderer process has been bundled to `dist/renderer.js` using `webpack`.

-Before start developing, run `npm install` to get all dependencies.
+So before start developing, run `npm install` to get all dependencies.

 For a better dev experience, you could change the webpack config: